colescu/colescu.github.io/_pages/linguistics.md

 ### The Language of My Hometown

-I was born and raised in [抚州](https://en.wikipedia.org/wiki/Fuzhou,_Jiangxi) (_fǔzhōu_), a lesser-known city in Southern China (not to be confused with 福州 (_fúzhōu_), the capital of Fujian Province).
+I was born and raised in [抚州](https://en.wikipedia.org/wiki/Fuzhou,_Jiangxi) _fǔzhōu_, a lesser-known city in Southern China (not to be confused with 福州 _fúzhōu_, the capital of Fujian Province).
 The local language is a dialect of [Gan Chinese](https://en.wikipedia.org/wiki/Gan_Chinese).
 It is distinct from other Sinitic languages such as Mandarin or Cantonese.
-Phylogenetically, it is akin to Hakka.

 Since March 2025, I have been working on a project to record and digitize this language.
-The results of my work are synthesized on [my website on Fuzhou Gan](https://colescu.github.io/fuzhou-gan/).
+The results of my work are synthesized on [my website on Fuzhou Gan](https://fudiufa.cn).
 (Due to the technicality of the matter, it is currently only available in Chinese.)

 ### Useful Links